NBISweden/workshop-epigenomics-RTDs/docs/content/tutorials/setup/lab-setup.rst

 Directory structure
 ======================

 There are many files which are part of the data set as well as there are additional files with annotations that are required to run various steps in this tutorial.
 Therefore saving files in a structured manner is essential to keep track of the analysis steps (and always a good practice).
 We have preset data access and environment for you.
-To use these settings run:

 Commands and modules